binarapps/baca-react-native-template/README.md

 - [Reanimated v2](https://github.com/software-mansion/react-native-reanimated)
 - Axios + React query
   - Fetching data from backend
+- Jotai
+  - State management

 ## What is planned in the future?

-- add some state management tool - in progress
-- write docs (app deployment, app setup and more) - in progress
 - tutorial on how to use features
   - navigation
   - deepLinking